Meijer

+Meijer Inc. (/ˈmaɪ.ər/, MY-ər) is an American regional supercenter chain headquartered in Walker, Michigan, a suburb of Grand Rapids.
+The company currently operates in the states of Michigan, Illinois, Indiana, Kentucky, Ohio, and Wisconsin, and is planning expansion into Pennsylvania.
+Meijer operates over 500 stores, including over 270 "supercenters", as well as numerous smaller-scale supermarkets, grocery stores, and fuel stations.

-Meijer Inc. (/ˈmaɪ.ər/, MY-ər) is an American regional supercenter chain that primarily operates in the Midwestern United States.
-Its corporate headquarters are in Walker, Michigan.
-Founded in 1934 as a supermarket chain, Meijer is credited with pioneering the modern supercenter concept in 1962.
-About half of the company's 259 stores are located in Michigan; the others are in Illinois, Indiana, Kentucky, Ohio, and Wisconsin.
-The chain is ranked by Forbes as the 14th-largest private company in the United States, and is the country's 23rd-largest retailer by revenue as of 2025.
+The company was founded in 1934 as a supermarket chain in Greenville, Michigan, by Dutch immigrant Hendrik Meijer.
+Since then, Meijer has grown throughout the Great Lakes region of the United States, and today employs about 70,000 people.
+It is ranked by Forbes as the 14th-largest private company in the United States, and is the country's 23rd-largest retailer by revenue as of 2025.